 The eight-hour misconception is one that Rafael Pelayo, M.D., a professor at Stanford Medicine and the author of How To Sleep: The New Science-Based Solutions for Sleeping Through the Night, comes up against time and time again in his line of work.
 Another board-certified sleep specialist Michael J. Breus, Ph.D., also named it as one of the most common myths in the sleep space on a recent episode of the mindbodygreen podcast.

 Here, these two experts break down why optimal sleep varies from person to person, and ultimately from night to night.

 Factors that can influence how much sleep someone needs on any given night.

-Sleep preferences are likely partially genetic, and research has found that a number of sleep traits and sleep disorders are hereditary.
+Sleep preferences are likely partially genetic, and research has found that a number of sleep traits and sleep disorders are hereditary1.
 So the reason that you need nine hours of sleep to feel rested while your co-worker seems fine after six could come down to DNA.

 There are, of course, also outside factors that could shift how much rest you'll need to wake up feeling alert.
 Here are a few that Breus and Pelayo note: